eko3alpha/hollydates/README.md

     h.addByOccurrence('My Fav Holiday', -1, 6, 6);
 ```

- Some holidays like New Years and Christmas fall on the same date every year, thats when you would use this to register them
+ Some holidays like New Years and Christmas fall on the same date every year, thats when you would use ```addByDate``` to register them

  **addByDate( name, month, date )**